MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfFrames/Step16.md

     Frame frames[10 + 1]; // plus a secret frame
 ```

 All the tests pass.
-Now the comment is hinting that this might need some refactoring, but I can't think of anything.
+Now the comment is hinting that this might need some refactoring, but I can't think of anything to do about that.

-So instead, let's write the next test, which will be a strike, followed by 2 bonus rolls.

-When that's done, click [Next](Step17.html)
+On the other hand, I see a little duplication in ```Frame::Score```.
+Let's refactor that and then click [Next](Step17.html)